ochinchina/program_starter/README.md

       - db
 ```
 in the program db, the environment variable ${PROGRAM} stands for the "db" and in the web program, the ${PROGRAM} stands for the "web".

+### Environmnent variable priority

+If same environment variable name is set in different way, the higher priority environment variable will overwrite the lower priority one.
+The environment variable priority is listed as below ( from lowest to highest ):

+- environment set in shell ( lowest priority)
+- environment file
+- global environment variable setting in configuration file
+- program level environment variable setting in configuration file (highest priority)

 ### MIT License
 Copyright 2017 Steven Ou